 A. says we are "genetically incapable" of moral perfection.
 However, if all immorality is due to genetic factors then it should be possible, given scientific advances, to eventually perfect human nature by genetic engineering.
 Perhaps this is the answer to A's question of how God could defeat evil without using violence.

-A's comments on healing
+comments on healing

 speculative – other